+Housepit feature

-Housepit feature continued on the Old Goldendale property in the form of the resource survey was conducted in October 2008 of 100% of the project area.
+continued on the Old Goldendale property in the form of the

+Toppenish Creek Restoration project in which several grade control structures were installed in order to prevent erosion and reconnect several historic channels of Toppenish Creek.
+A cultural resource survey was conducted in October 2008 of 100% of the project area.
 The project was heavily covered by vegetation and was in most places several feet high.
 No cultural properties were identified as a result of the survey, however after mowing of the vegetation to provide better access and staging areas, a prehistoric village was witnessed during monitoring activities in October 2008.
 A site form was filled out, GPS points and photos were taken of the village.
 A copy of the site form is filed with the YN Wildlife Archaeologist.
 It is recommended that all ground disturbing activities be monitored by a cultural resource professional.